jitusharma7/Vehicle-Insurance_Purchase_Prediction/README.md

   ## Credit

- - [dockship](https://https://dockship.io/) - This project ha been done done  this competiiton platoform.
+ - [dockship](https://https://dockship.io/) - This project ha been done on  this competiiton platoform.